Professor Alec Chrystal

 Dr Angela Gallo

-Research Fellow Dr Angela Gallo joined Cass in 2016 as a Marie Curie Fellow at the Centre for Banking Research.
-The winning project in on Shadow Banking.
-She also holds a position at University of Salerno.
-Angela’s research interests are in the areas of banking, risk management and corporate governance.
-Her research has been published in international peer-reviewed journals as International Review of Financial Analysis, Emerging Markets Review, Journal of International Financial Markets, Institutions & Money.
-Angela has teaching experience (undergratuate and MSc level) at University of Salerno, University of Naples "Federico II" and Cass Business School.
-She also regularly teaches professional courses at Italian Banking Association (ABI).
+Dr Angela Gallo joined Cass in 2016 as a Marie Curie Fellow at the Centre for Banking Research.
+The funded project was on Shadow Banking and its implications for the real economy.
+Angela’s research interests are in the areas of banking, structured finance and corporate governance.
+Her research has been published in international peer-reviewed journals as Corporate Governance: International Review, International Review of Financial Analysis, Journal of International Financial Markets, Institutions & Money.
+Angela has teaching experience at undergraduate and postgraduate level.
+She has designed and delivered modules for the Italian Banking Association, international banks and financial advisors in London.
+She has delivered seminars and talks for industry events and policy-makers.
+As a member of the Centre for Banking Research, she is involved in the consulting works of the Centre.
+She is currently a member of the Board of Studies at Cass Business School.

 Financial Risk and Risk Management